 Vivien Collens

-Cornwall on Hudson, NY, NY
+Cornwall on Hudson, NY

-In 1977, after achieving regional recognition for her large relief wall constructions she moved from Cleveland, Ohio to NYC to find a wider audience for her work.
+In 1977, after achieving regional recognition for her large relief wall constructions she moved to NYC to find a wider audience for her work.
 She found that audience in NYC, exhibiting there and elsewhere, and receiving numerous residency fellowships.
 In 1985 she moved to the Hudson Valley to raise her family and continue her work.

 Since learning to weld in 2017 at age 70 during a sculpture residency at Salem Art Works, Collens has created welded sculptures in her studio in Cornwall, NY.
 Her large scale public sculpture has been exhibited in public sites in cities, sculpture parks and museums.